aszczepanski/2048/README.md

 + **-v [ --verbose ]** - show board and score after each round

 #### Web Application ####

+For observing how the AI works on the [2048 game site](http://gabrielecirulli.github.io/2048/)

 + **-b [ --browser ]** - choose browser (Chrome or Firefox, by default Firefox)
 + **-p [ --port PORT ]** - port number to control on (default: 32000 for Firefox, 9222 for Chrome)